 Position Task Books or PTBs are used to evaluate a position-specific trainee (COML, COMT, INTD, etc.) against written guidelines provided in each PTB.
 Most COMU positions have a corresponding PTB that is distributed following a position-specific training.
-A trainee is typically evaluated at two or more events/incidents by qualified evaluators in order to complete their PTB.
-A list of qualified evaluators for Wisconsin is available below.
+Exercises and planned events require prior review and approval by the Statewide Interoperability Coordinator (SWIC) or authorized designee.

 Please click the links below for the latest versions of U.S. DHS PTBs: